storiesjs/stories/packages/core/src/components/icon/readme.md

-# stories-icon
+# Icon

-The stories-icon is an easy and performant way to use icons in your Stories application.
-It dynamically loads only visible SVG icons on demand.
+The Icon (stories-icon) is an easy and performant way to use icons in your Stories application.
+It dynamically loads only visible SVG icons on demand.Icons should not be used for decoration.

 <!-- Auto Generated Below -->